Affiliate links on Android Authority may earn us a commission. Learn more.

 Blue Mail

 Blue Mail is one of the best free Android apps for email.
 It features a simple design that helps you keep your emails in line.
-Additionally, it comes with support for many email providers, color coding for easy organizing, app theming, Android Wear support, and widgets.
+Additionally, it supports many email providers, color coding for easy organizing, app theming, Android Wear support, and widgets.
 Various smart features, such as blocking notifications during certain times (per account), also help customize your experience.

-The UI is clean and easy to use, plus there is cloud backup, even in the free version.
-The premium version is a yearly subscription, but all it does is increase the number of recipes you can sync or use the Dropbox option.
+The UI is clean and easy to use, and there is cloud backup, even in the free version.
+The premium version is a yearly subscription, but it only increases the number of recipes you can sync or use the Dropbox option for.

 Credit Karma